 Flask: Flask of the Whispered Pact

-Potions: You will mostly be using Mana Potion and Leytorrent Potion, however pre-potting with a Potion of Prolonged Power or Deadly Grace is worthwhile for bosses that are heavy DPS checked such as Ursoc, and Guarm.
+Potions: You will mostly be using Mana Potion and Leytorrent Potions, however pre-potting with a Potion of Prolonged Power or Deadly Grace is worthwhile for bosses that are heavy DPS checks such as Krosus, and Guarm.